-The MSCSE core curriculum creates a baseline of knowledge for students to operate within the world of cyber security.
+The core curriculum creates a baseline of knowledge for students to operate within the world of cybersecurity.
 Core classes balance the needs of security engineers to apply secure development concepts coupled with theoretical computer science; all within a framework of ethical best practices.
-(Note that the course numbers and course names are subject to change during the formal course approval process).

 In addition to the cybersecurity core courses, all students must take a one credit faculty seminar, and a writing assessment exam in their first quarter of enrollment.
 The Writing Assessment results will place students into (or out of) the technical writing skills courses (0-3 credits).
 All students must take these core courses to fulfill the breadth of knowledge requirements.

 - Design, assess, build, and maintain secure systems and software

 - Understand ethical issues surrounding cybersecurity, and design and deploy solutions in an ethically sound manner

 - Identify, model, prioritize, and defend against threats to systems

 - Conduct a risk assessment for an information asset or system, and develop and characterize appropriate strategies for addressing residual risk